seqeralabs/nf-training-intro/docs/part3-nextflow.md

 ## Step 4: Resuming the workflow

-If we execute the same `nextflow run` command again, Nextflow will rerun the entire pipeline from scratch which can be wasteful.
+If we execute the same `nextflow run` command again, Nextflow will rerun the entire pipeline which could be wasteful.
 However, Nextflow has an intelligent caching mechanism that we can turn on by adding the `-resume` flag.

 Re-run the workflow with this extra argument and you should see that the workflow completes much more quickly because it does not recompute the tasks that have already successfully completed.